Homogeneous Monge-Amp\`ere Equations and Canonical Tubular Neighbourhoods in K\"ahler Geometry

 We point out that there is a standard way to produce tubular neighbourhoods that only satisfy the first property in the above theorem.
 In fact, for any choice of symplectic form $\tilde{\omega}$ on a neighbourhood $U$ of $\iota(Y)$ such that $\iota^*\tilde{\omega} = \omega_{|Y}$ there exists, after shrinking $U$ if necessary, a tubular neighbourhood $T\colon U\to X$ such that $T^*\omega = \tilde{\omega}$ (this follows by using an arbitrary tubular neighbourhood to pull back $\omega$ and then applying the relative version of Moser's Theorem \cite[Theorem 7.4]{deSilva}).
 So by choosing such an $\tilde{\omega}$ that is K\"ahler and $S^1$-invariant we get a tubular neighbourhood with property (1).
 This will of course depend on several choices, and from the point of view of K\"ahler geometry it is not clear why any particular choice is more natural than any other.

-We are not aware of any standard construction that yields tubular neighbourhoods with property (2), but we suspect that they are relatively easy to produce.
+On the other hand it is easy to construct a tubular neighbourhood with property (2) from Theorem \ref{thm:tubularmain}, starting with any smooth foliation by holomorphic curves of some neighbourhood of the exceptional divisor in the blowup of $X$ along $Y$, which is transverse to the exceptional divisor.
+But in general one has then lost control over the symplectic structure.
 Thus the significance of the above theorem is that there exist tubular neighbourhoods with both properties simultaneously, which as we shall see can be made canonical.